 2. On Media Scrutiny

-Diana described the media attention as the most "daunting aspect" of her relationship with Charles.
+Diana described the media attention as the most "daunting aspect" of her relationship with Prince Charles.
 The late princess said that she and her husband were told that the media attention would "go quietly" following the engagement and wedding, but that wasn't the case.
 Instead, the spotlight fell specifically on Diana, which she described as an "isolating experience."
 She explained, "I was the one who was always pitched out front, whether it was my clothes, what I said, what my hair was doing, everything."

 For Meghan and Harry, the treatment they received from the British press was a huge factor in their decision to leave royal life.
 "It was a large part of it," Harry told Oprah, going on to speak specifically about the racism his wife was subjected to.
 "The UK is not bigoted, the UK press is bigoted, specifically the tabloids.
 But unfortunately, if the source of info is inherently corrupt or racist or biased, then that filters out to the rest of society."